meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 ---

 Every day we all have new experiences.
-When we practice a profession or hobby, the new things we learn can affect the way we've done things before.
-As a software developer, when I'm exposed to new programming languages, libraries, and tools, the way I use those which I already know changes.
+When we practice a profession or hobby, the new things we learn can affect the way we continue to do old things.
+As a software developer, when I'm exposed to new programming languages, libraries, and tools, the way I use those, which I already know, changes.
 Until about three years ago, I was only familiar with imperative programming.
-In almost every line of code I was giving the machine an instruction about **what to do**.
+In almost every line of code, I was giving the machine an instruction about **what to do**.

 Three years ago I started working with [Ruby](http://www.ruby-lang.org).
-Of course Ruby is still an imperative programming language, but it has a lot of features which promote and facilitate functional programming.
-Of course when I started using Ruby I used almost none of them.
+Of course Ruby is still an imperative programming language, but it has a lot of features that promote and facilitate functional programming.
+When I started using Ruby I used almost none of them.

 Then a half year later I started learning [Clojure](http://clojure.org).
 Clojure promotes quite a bit of functional and declarative programming.
-In Clojure you still have parts of your code where you do a lot of imperative operations with possible side-effects (this term will be explained in this post), but generally Clojure is designed to promote declarative programming, and the code I wrote in Clojure at the time was more declarative and functional than any code I wrote until that time.
+That is: programming which respects the mathematical definition of a function and declares what data is instead of specifying instructions to generate it.
+In Clojure you still have parts of your code where you do a lot of imperative operations with possible side-effects (this term will be explained in this post), but generally Clojure is designed to promote declarative programming, and the code I wrote in Clojure at the time was more declarative and functional than any code I had written until that time.

 Around the time I started learning Clojure was the same time I started doing professional Ruby work.
 The result was interesting.
 After experiencing Clojure,